 Cheuk Hei Ho (Tactics Platform) focuses on traditional video analysis and a data-driven approach to analyze football tactics and strategies.
 Since 2019, in collaboration with The Laziali, Cheuk has provided in-depth data on Lazio’s matches with three separate types of analyses for each match.
 These include an Expected Goals (xG) Step Plot, an Outcome Probability Bar Chart, and a Pass Network Plot & Shot Location Plot.

 Expected Goals (xG) Step Plot

 The diagram above represents a summary of all simulations.
 The y-axis represents the cumulative xG (how many goals should be scored) and the x-axis represents time.

 In addition, the diagram above summarizes every shot taken by each club.
 Each shot is represented by a step and the height of the step measures the xG outcome of that shot; the higher the step, the more likely that the shot taken should have been converted.

 Furthermore, a dot with a name on the ‘Expected Goals Step Plot’ represents when a goal was scored and who the goal was scored by.

 Finally, the colored bar in the top left of the diagram shows the probability of each club winning the match or a draw occurring.

 Outcome Probability Bar Chart

-The second analysis is an Outcome Probability Bar Chart.
-Each chart is a summary of a 10,000-time simulation of the probability of how many goals each team will score; the colored bar is the actual number of goals each team scored.
-Please refer to the example above.
+The charts in the diagram above are a summary of a 10,000-time simulation of the probability of how many goals each side should have scored and the actual number of goals each side scored.